sauprankul/obd2_data_analyzer/PRD.md

 **Requirements:**

 - Input A (required numerical channel selection)
-- Input B (optional numerical channel, only channels with same unit as A shown)
+- Input B (optional numerical channel)
 - Expression field supporting Python-style math: `(A/0.45) * 14.7` or `A + B` or `A * B / 2`
 - Variables `A` and `B` represent channel values at each time point
 - Expression validation: must evaluate to a number given numeric A and B
 - Cannot save invalid expressions (Create/Update buttons disabled)
 - Apply to all existing imports
-- New graph placement below input A's graph
 - Math channels can be edited after creation
+- Unit selection with autocomplete from existing units
+- Shows units of selected inputs A and B in dialog

 **Time Alignment for A and B:**

 - Use Input A's time points as the x-axis
-- For each A time point, find nearest B value by x position
+- For each A time point, find nearest B value by interpolation
-- If tied (equidistant), pick the later B value

-**Implementation Status:** ❌ Not Implemented
+**Implementation Status:** ✅ Fully Implemented **Current Working Components:**

+- ✅ Math channel creation dialog with expression validation
+- ✅ Input A and B selection with unit display
+- ✅ Python-style expression evaluation
+- ✅ Real-time expression validation
+- ✅ Unit selection with autocomplete
+- ✅ Edit button on math channels for modification
+- ✅ Math channels automatically computed for new imports
+- ✅ Math channels shown by default when created

 #### 4.2 Advanced Math Operations (Future)